President Trump considers revoking security clearances for former U.S. officials

 Security clearances can allow government officials to work with companies on classified defense programs and advise private contractors.
 They also can be something of a professional courtesy, allowing former national security officials to talk to their successors.

-Having a security clearance does not entitle anyone to access to classified information.
+Having a security clearance does not entitle anyone to access classified information.

 Clapper, the former director of national intelligence, told CNN his clearance "has nothing to do with how I or any of us feel about the president.
 And I don't get the briefings.
 I don't have access to classified information."